MABelanger/jsconcept/es6/ch9.md

 <b>Proxy.revocable(...)</b>

-We don't need to use the new keyword.
+We don't need to use the new keyword is a static method.
 We trap the get function.
 The Proxy return { proxy, revoke }.
 So we can call proxy and the revoke that proxy.
 ```js
 var t = {
   tableId: 99